1. Help Center Home

 Pixel via Google Tag Manager (GTM)

-Before you begin, make sure to read these linked articles for a detailed overview:
+Before you begin, we recommend that you read these linked articles for a detailed explanation of the two conversion types:

-With this tracking method, all you need to do is select it within MGID Ads, and the rest of the setup is seamlessly handled in Google Tag Manager.
+With this tracking method, all you need to do is select it within MGID Ads.
+The remaining setup will take place in Google Tag Manager.

 Postback